blentz100/Office-Hours/README.md

 ## Wednesday, February 23rd, 2022

 + Requested Topic: Using try/catch blocks to get more detail on API errors
++ Did some troubleshooting on a map undefined error in a project similar to the Houses API

 <p align="right">(<a href="#top">back to top</a>)</p>